BoozeLee/githubupdater-tools/project_tracker.md

 - [ ] Create a simple workflow in n8n for GitHub automation
 - [ ] Extend the Poly-AI framework with additional tool APIs
 - [ ] Implement polymorphic code mutation techniques in the framework
+- [ ] Apply for high-value AI jobs using the Qwen-enhanced framework
+- [ ] Complete the 7-day Qwen-assisted sentiment analysis project